Custom build configuration schema

 Override values in a build

-You can override values for following properties:
+You can override values for the following properties:

 • working_directory